hanjoongcho/aaf-easydiary/README.md

 <img src="screenshots/app_easydiary06_en.png" width="288" height="512">&nbsp;

 # How to build
+## GMS Flavor
+To build the gms flavor build, you need to add your Google Mobile Service settings and download the weather icons from Flaticon and import them directly.
 ```
 Step1.
 Fork or download 'aaf-easydiary' project.
 Step2.
 Import 'aaf-easydiary' project into android studio.
 Step3.
 Use below link download svg images from Flaticon.
 Step4.
 Import 10 svg files for your project from your Android studio.
-       Project rightclick > New > Vector Asset...
+       Project rightclick > New > Vector Asset...(Res Directory is gms)
        You can import from the menu and the resource names are:
        clouds-and-sun.svg -> ic_clouds_and_sun.xml
        umbrella-1.svg     -> ic_umbrella_1.xml
        sunny.svg          -> ic_sunny.xml